TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 1/Ecclesiastes 1.1.md

 ---

-The words of the Preacher, the son of David, king in Jerusalem.
+The words of the Preacher, the son of David, king in Jerusalem: